dret/webconcepts/concepts/oauth-client-metadatum/client_secret.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/oauth-client-metadatum/client_secret"
 title:         "OAuth Dynamic Client Registration Metadatum: client_secret"
+concept-name:  OAuth Dynamic Client Registration Metadatum
+concept-value: client_secret
 description: "OAuth 2.0 client secret string.
 If issued, this MUST be unique for each \"client_id\" and SHOULD be unique for multiple instances of a client using the same \"client_id\"."
 ---